HaylzRandom/mini-js-projects/projects/random-choice-picker/README.md

-# 3D Background Boxes
+# Random Choice Picker

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project where a user can input various choices and the app will choose a choice for them!

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component that takes in multiple choice and will randomly decide on a choice for a user

 ## Tech Stack